Animals Regularly Seen:

 • Animals occasionally or seasonally seen: Galapagos Snake

 Animals rarely seen: None

 Outstanding characteristics: Santa Fe Island has endemic species of land iguana, endemic species of rice rat, subspecies of cacti, beautiful landscape.

 Vegetation: Typical of arid zone; abundant cacti, endemic subspecies to Santa Fe Island.

 Geology: Santa Fe Island is one in which lavas were extruded beneath the sea and later were uplifted (although recent evidence suggests subsequent sub-aerial activity); the island is crossed by a number of parallel cliffs formed by fault activity.
-This island has lavas of 3.9 million years of age, making it the oldest island successfully dated in the
+This island has lavas of 3.9 million years of age, making it the oldest island successfully dated in the archipelago.

 Santa Fe Island offers one of the more beautiful and sheltered coves in the islands.
 Its turquoise lagoon is protected by a peninsula of tiny islets forming an ideal anchorage.
 The island lies southeast of Santa Cruz Island within sight of Puerto Ayora.
 Geologically it is one of the oldest islands in the archipelago and for many years was thought to be a product of an uplift event.
 Through satellite imagery it has been possible to determine the island's volcanic origins.